 Candlelight continues to delight Stockholm audiences with these phenomenal classical concerts inspired by some of the greatest artists of all time.
-Having already been hosted by some of the city’s most unique venues, including the world’s oldest open-air museum, Skansen and the historic Norra Latin, the Candlelight series’ trademark sea of candles are taking over the iconic Eric Ericsonhallen in the middle of the city as well as Musikaliska.
+Having already been hosted by some of the city’s most unique venues, including the world’s oldest open-air museum, Skansen and the historic Norra Latin, the Candlelight series’ trademark sea of candles are taking over the iconic Eric Ericsonhallen in the middle of the city as well as the vibrant music hub Musikaliska.

 This spring, piano melodies and the sounds of string quartets will be filling the city and making the most of its famed venues.
 Breathtaking architecture, talented musicians, and hundreds of flickering candles combine to form an atmospheric performance you won’t want to miss.